desain/owlbear-emanation/README.md

 -   Combine stores; use symbol for sensible like codeo
 -   Figure out what to do when identical auras combine
 -   Check image picker on guest account
--   Message "click new" when no auras
+-   Replace getSourceName with utils getName

 ## License